meshplay/meshplay/docs/_data/notes/meshplay-models.md

-# Meshery Models
+# Meshplay Models

-## A unit of packaging for Meshery’s logical object representation
+## A unit of packaging for Meshplay’s logical object representation

 # Prologue and Challenge

-As a cloud-native management plane, Meshery should be able to:
+As a cloud-native management plane, Meshplay should be able to:

 - Empower its users with a wide range of tools that provide support for the majority of the systems in the cloud and cloud native ecosystems.
 - Abstract away the system specific requirements and help the users focus on getting things done.

-Meshery currently has an object model that is internal to Meshery that can capture all these use cases and serve as a way for consistently creating well-defined boundaries around entities that Meshery manages.
+Meshplay currently has an object model that is internal to Meshplay that can capture all these use cases and serve as a way for consistently creating well-defined boundaries around entities that Meshplay manages.

 ## Guiding Principles

 Adhere to the following design principles:

-1. **Establish a set of constructs that will be used across Meshery**
+1. **Establish a set of constructs that will be used across Meshplay**
 2. **Make sure the boundaries are clearly defined with vigil eye to extensibility**

    Clearly define what the responsibilities of a construct are and are not.